 The iron minesites (there were 25 in South Carolina and 28 in North Carolina) constituted the earliest large-scale industry in the Carolinas.
-Four of the 53 sites were large enough to mcct the archaeologists' definition of iron plantations.
+Four of the 53 sites were large enough to meet the archaeologists' definition of iron plantations.

-According to Ferguson and Cowan, William Hill's Ironworks of York County was one of the four sites because it had the following qualities: a large land holding, centralized control by the owner, a specialized industrial production, and a distinct division of labor with management in the hands of iron masters.
+According to Ferguson and Cowan, William Hill's Ironworks in York County was one of the four sites because it had the following qualities: a large land holding; centralized control by the owners; a specialized industrial production, and a distinct division of labor with management in the hands of ironmasters.